moorepants/learn-multibody-dynamics/simulation.rst

 ======================

-Our ``euler_integrate()`` function seems to do the trick, but all numerical integrators suffer from numerical errors.
-Careful attention to `truncation error`_ is needed to keep the error in the resulting trajectories within some acceptable tolerance for your problem's needs.
+Our ``euler_integrate()`` function seems to do the trick, but all numerical integrators suffer from two types of errors: `truncation error`_ and `floating point arithmetic error`_.
+Truncation error is the dominant error and is due to having to integrate over finite integration steps.
+Paying careful attention to truncation error is needed to keep the error in the resulting trajectories within some acceptable tolerance, usually close in magnitude to the floating point arithmetic error.
 Euler's Method has poor truncation error unless very small time steps are chosen.
 But more time steps results in longer computation time.
 There are a large number of other numerical integration methods that provide better results with fewer time steps, but at the cost of more complexity in the integration algorithm.

 .. _truncation error: https://en.wikipedia.org/wiki/Truncation_error_(numerical_integration)
+.. _floating point arithmetic error: https://en.wikipedia.org/wiki/Floating-point_arithmetic

 SciPy_ is built on top of NumPy and provides a large assortment of battle tested numerical methods for NumPy arrays, including numerical methods for